 Learn German with Paul Noble.

 The best way to learn is when you don’t know that you’re learning.
-That applies to language as much as it does to mathematics or anything else.
+That applies to German language learning as much as it does to mathematics or anything else.
 You can spend hours with a puzzle book in German and you probably won’t even notice that you’re learning.
 Whether it’s a book of word searches, crossword puzzles, or a book of a variety of different games, a puzzle book’s a fun way to reinforce German skills.

 German Board Games

 Whether it’s cards or a proper board game, Germans love their games.
 So much so that many board games of strategy are considered German-style games.
 While some games might not involve a lot of reading, there are some proper German games that you can enjoy.
-If nothing else, it’s a great taste of the German culture and a way to bring family and friends together for some fun.
+If nothing else, it’s a great taste of German culture and a way to bring family and friends together for some fun.